 If you paddle on the Nevada side of Lake Tahoe, you are required to purchase a NV AIS Decal at www.ndow.org.
 Becoming a Tahoe Keeper does not exempt you from purchasing a NV AIS decal that supports the state’s AIS boating education program.
 California doesn’t have an AIS fee requirement at this time.

 Aquatic invasive species like Asian clams and Eurasian watermilfoil are already changing Tahoe’s ecosystem and threaten Lake Tahoe’s famous water clarity.
 Luckily, these AIS are not yet established in Fallen Leaf Lake, Echo Lake, and Spooner Lake.
 Let’s keep it that way.

-Invaders spread through the transport of water and debris that can collect in cockpits and hatches, and cling to outer hulls, rudders and paddles.
+Invaders like mussels and weeds spread through the transport of water and debris that can collect in cockpits and hatches, and cling to outer hulls, rudders and paddles.
 Spreading AIS violates local, state, and federal laws.